 Päijät-Häme region achieved a Hinku (Towards Carbon Neutral Municipalities) region status in 2019.
 The national Hinku network brings together forerunner municipalities and regions, which are committed to an 80% reduction in greenhouse gas emissions from 2007 levels by 2030.
 The network is coordinated by the Finnish Environment Institute.

 Päijät-Häme Regional Council strives to achieve the climate goals together with municipalities and other stakeholders.
-Key stakeholders are presented in a regional climate coordination group and work is ongoing to draft a road map to carbon neutrality.
-The road map also addresses key issues related to climate change adaptation.
+Key stakeholders are presented in a regional climate coordination group.
+The actions needed to reach climate neutrality are described in the Climate Action Roadmap approved by the Regional Board in October 2020.
+The roadmap also addresses key issues related to climate change adaptation.

 - We reduce energy consumption and related greenhouse gas emissions